Marginal Cost Definition & Formula

 - Step 2: Prepare a production graph considering a different quantity of output.

-A manufacturing company has a current cost of production of 1000 pens is $1,00,000 and its future output expectation is 2000 pens with the future cost of production of $1,25,000.
+A manufacturing company has a current cost of production of 1000 pens at $1,00,000, and its future output expectation is 2000 pens with the future cost of production of $1,25,000.
 So the calculation of the marginal cost will be 25.

 - Change in Total cost = $1,25,000 – $1,00,000 = $25,000

 - Change in Quantity = 2000 – 1000 = 1000